 Leather Shoes and Boots

 Just as too much salt in your diet can cause dehydration, salt on your shoes can dry out the leather and cause permanent damage.
-That’s why it’s important to look at your favorite leather shoes or boots as soon as you come indoors and treat any salt residue promptly.
+That’s why it’s important to treat any salt residue promptly.

 1. Wipe off as much salt residue as you can with a soft, lightly damp cloth.

-4. Repeat as needed until you’ve removed all of the salt residues then allow your boots to air dry.
+3. Repeat as needed until you’ve removed all of the salt residue then allow your boots to air dry.
 (Heat can cause the leather to crack.)
-If the boots were wet to begin with, stuff them with newspaper to absorb excess moisture.
-Replace paper frequently until boots are dry.
+If the shoes were wet to begin with, stuff them with newspaper to absorb excess moisture.
+Replace the paper frequently until boots are dry.

-5. Protect your boots by rubbing a good leather conditioner, or even a little olive oil, into them.
-This will help repel moisture next time you’re in the snow and keep the leather supple.
+4. Protect your shoes by rubbing a little olive or coconut oil onto them.
+Oil helps to repel moisture and keep the leather supple.

-As with leather, prompt cleaning is the key to preventing permanent damage to your suede shoes and boots or Uggs.
+As with leather, quick cleaning is the key to preventing permanent damage to your suede footwear.
 With suede, however, you don’t want to use vinegar, or you’ll wind up with discoloration.
 Instead, try this:

 1. Use a dry microfiber cloth to wipe away as much salt residue as possible.